Staycation in Victoria by Bianca Bujan

 Keeping with the retro vibe, we headed to Quazar’s Arcade and took turns on the rows of vintage video games found there.
 My youngest loved playing Mrs. Packman and Fix it Felix, while the older kids had a go on the retro pinball machines.
 A browse through Cherry Bomb Toys was a retro treat, where we could browse collectible toys that brought us back to our childhood days.

-Our groovy getaway was the perfect reminder to take time to unplug and explore familiar places in a whole new light.
-Show your kids the joys of life in the 70s, and feel like a kid again too.
+Our groovy staycation in Victoria was the perfect reminder to take time to unplug and explore familiar places in a whole new light.
+Show your kids the joys of life in the 70s, and feel like a kid again too!

 Note: Due to COVID-19, some offerings may have changed.
 Be sure to check the business websites before you visit.